-Students are REQUIRED TO COMPLETE ALL COMPONENTS of this course to receive a passing grade in this course.
+Students are REQUIRED TO COMPLETE ALL COMPONENTS of this course.
 There are no exceptions to this.
-Extra assignments to improve grades will not be allowed.
-Students MUST PASS both the midterm and final exam to pass the course.
+Extra assignments to improve grades will NOT be allowed.

 Grades will not be adjusted on the basis of need.
-It is important for students to monitor their performance in the course.
-Remember: Students are responsible for their grades in this course.
+It is important to monitor your performance in the course.
+Remember: You are responsible for your grades in this course.

-The DAN Department of Management and Organizational Studies has a grade policy which states that for courses in the 3000 range, the class average must fall between 70% and 77% for all sections of a course taught by the same instructor.
+The DAN Department has a grade policy which states that for courses in the 3000 range, the class average must fall between 70% and 77% for all sections of a course taught by the same instructor.
 In very exceptional circumstances only, class averages outside this range may be approved by the Undergraduate Chair or Chair.
 Class averages are not grounds for appeal.

 Component Date Percentage of Course Grade

-Professionalism weekly 8%
+Participation Weekly 10%

-WileyPLUS Assignments weekly 10%
+WileyPLUS Assignments Weekly 10%

-DAIS Assignment Due March 31, 2022 7%
+Assignment Due November 16, 2023 7%

-Midterm Exam March 4, 2022 35%
+Midterm Exam October 12, 2023 (3.5 hours) 35%

-Final Exam During the April 10-30 exam period 40%
+Final Exam TBD - December exam period (3.5 hours) 38%